FiltersBy-Erazure/PD2-Loot-Filter/README.md

   - Ethereal non-magical throwing weapons (that are corruptible for a 50% chance to create a crafting base) are hidden
   - Non-magical 1-socket class items are hidden
 - **Miscellaneous:**
-  - Antidote and thawing potions will be hidden (unless the character is in the zones pertaining to the Rathma fight)
+  - Antidote potions (for non-sorceresses) and thawing potions will be hidden (unless the character is in the zones pertaining to the Rathma fight)
   - Every 5 levels after character level 80, filtering applies to larger gold piles.

 **Tier 4 = Endgame Filtering: Filter Level 11**